 He liked her painting so much, he wanted to use her colors too.
 He reached for her paints, but he was not careful.
 His arm knocked over the cup of water they used to clean their brushes.

 Whoosh!
-The water flowed over, and spilled on her beautiful painting.
+The water flowed over and spilled on her beautiful painting.

 Anne ran back to her seat.